many20/MALayoutController/README.md

 with this class you can do:

 - store the frame propertys from a view hierarchy or from a nib file
-- set the frame propertys of the current view to switch the layout
+- switch the layout of the current view
 - modify the layouts in the LayoutManager

 # VERSION HISTORY